Actifio/ActPowerCLI/README.md

 }
 ```

 We can then take this a step further in a script.
 If a script has clearly failed, then if we set an exit code, this can be read using $LASTEXITCODE.
 We put this into a script (PS1).
 NOTE!
-If you run this inside a PWSH window directly, it will exit the PWSH session (rather than the PS1 script)"
+If you run this inside a PWSH window directly, it will exit the PWSH session (rather than the PS1 script):

 ```
 if ($loginattempt.errormessage)